Heavy rain advisory issued for 12 cities, counties in Taiwan - Focus Taiwan

 Heavy rain advisory issued for 12 cities, counties in Taiwan

-Taipei, June 8 (CNA) The Central Weather Administration (CWA) on Saturday afternoon issued a heavy rain advisory for 12 cities and counties across Taiwan due to a strengthening cloud system.
+Taipei, June 9 (CNA) The Central Weather Administration (CWA) issued a heavy rain advisory on Sunday for 12 cities and counties across Taiwan due to a lingering weather front.

-The advisory was issued at 4:20 p.m.
-Saturday for Yilan and Hualien as well as the mountainous areas of New Taipei, Taoyuan, Taichung, Tainan, Kaohsiung, Hsinchu, Miaoli, Nantou, Yunlin and Chiayi.
+The advisory was issued at 11:25 a.m. on Sunday targeting mountainous areas in Taipei, New Taipei, and Taoyuan, as well as Hsinchu, Miaoli, Yunlin and Chiayi counties.

+The advisory also includes the cities of Taichung, Tainan, and Kaohsiung, along with Nantou and Pingtung counties.

-It also cautioned residents in those areas of the possibility of lightning, strong gusts of wind as well as falling rocks and landslides in mountainous areas.
+The CWA cautioned residents in Nantou and Taichung, as well as the southern and western parts of the island of the possibility of lightning and strong gusts of wind, as well as falling rocks and landslides in mountainous areas.

-The most rain recorded nationwide on Saturday was in Taichung's Heping District, which had received 74 millimeters of rainfall as of 4:50 p.m., followed by Zhushan Township in Nantou with 72 mm of rain, while Gukeng Township in Yunlin, Fanlu Township in Chiayi and Taiwu Township in Pingtung each received 50 mm of rain.
+Moreover, a flash flood alert after heavy rain in the mountains was also issued upon the Toubiankeng River in Taichung, effective until 1:27 p.m.
+Members of the public are advised to stay away from the river and also refrain from activities such as fishing or playing in the water in this area.

+Earlier Sunday, the CWA announced that with the strengthening effects of southwesterly winds, the weather front will continue to bring moisture across the country.

 - Society